MillrDev/Chit-Chat/README.md

     > go run \<client\>.go
 3. Enter the IP address you want to connect to.
 For same system communication, use ```localhost```.
 4. Congrats!
 You are now free to chat on Chit-Chat ☺

-## Extra:
-To connect to a server running on another host, change line 25 in the client code to the desired ip.